-- 5.1 All students who entered secondary school after September 1, 1999 have had to successfully complete the Ontario Secondary School Literacy Test (OSSLT) or complete the Ontario Secondary School Literacy Course (OSSLC) in order to earn an Ontario Secondary School Diploma (OSSD). - The purpose of the OSSLT is to determine whether a student has the literacy (reading and writing) skills required to meet the standard for understanding reading selections and communicating in a variety of writing forms expected by the Ontario Curriculum across all subjects up to the end of Grade 9.
-Students are first eligible to write the test in their Grade 10 year (or second year of secondary school enrollment). - 5.3 Board performance for first-time eligible OSSLT writers was 73% which is below the Board's five year average.
+5.1 All students who entered secondary school after September 1, 1999 have had to successfully complete the Ontario Secondary School Literacy Test (OSSLT) or complete the Ontario Secondary School Literacy Course (OSSLC) in order to earn an Ontario Secondary School Diploma (OSSD).

+- The purpose of the OSSLT is to determine whether a student has the literacy (reading and writing) skills required to meet the standard for understanding reading selections and communicating in a variety of writing forms expected by the Ontario Curriculum across all subjects up to the end of Grade 9.
+Students are first eligible to write the test in their Grade 10 year (or second year of secondary school enrollment). - 5.3 Board performance for first-time eligible OSSLT writers was 79%, which is an increase of 6% from the previous year.